Stability-AI/stable-audio-metrics/README.md

 Our audiocaps examples assume the following structure, where 4,875 generations are named after the `audiocap_id` from the prompts file `load/audiocaps-test.csv`:
 `your_model_outputsfolder/3.wav`, `your_model_outputs_folder/481.wav`, ... `your_model_outputs_folder/107432.wav`.

+Extend this data structure to your dataset, like we also did with the song describer dataset as an additional example.
+Check the examples' [documentation](examples/README.md).